sayanroy1230/Real_time_Employee_Attendance_and_Work_Hour_Tracking-System/README.md

 3. Set up Firebase:
     - Create a Firebase project.
     - Add your Firebase credentials and database URL to the project.

-## Usage
+    -
-1. Run the main application:
+4. Run the main application:
     ```bash
     python main.py
     ```

-2. Use the OpenCV interface to register employees, log attendance, and track work hours.

-3. The system will use face detection to identify employees and log their work hours in real-time.